MohnLab/Lab_Code_Standards_And_Resources/README.md

     - Use assertion functions, and internal tests.
 Do not expect the user to give you the right input
     - Test your scripts with example data, and try to include positive and negative standards.
 Save the test files
 6. Optimize software only after it works correctly.
 Work on code readability first, then your algorithm, then optimize.
-7. Document your codes design and purpose, not its mechanics
+7. Document your code's design and purpose, not its mechanics
 8. Backup your data!
 Store at minimum your raw data and the scripts used to generate the analysis results

 ### Recommended style guides